vespa-engine/documentation/documentation/tutorials/blog-search.md

 ## Dataset & Resource usage

 Indexing the full data set requires 23GB disk space.
 The tutorials have been tested with a Docker container with 10GB RAM.
 We used similar settings as described in the [vespa quick start guide ](../vespa-quick-start.html).
-As in the guide we assume that $VESPA_SOURCE env variable points to the directory with your local clone of the [vespa sample apps](https://github.com/vespa-engine/sample-apps).
+As in the guide we assume that $VESPA_SAMPLEAPP env variable points to the directory with your local clone of the [vespa sample apps](https://github.com/vespa-engine/sample-apps).

-    $ docker run -m 10G --detach --name vespa --hostname vespa-tutorial --privileged --volume $VESPA_SOURCE:/vespa-source --publish 8080:8080 vespaengine/vespa
+    $ docker run -m 10G --detach --name vespa --hostname vespa-tutorial --privileged --volume $VESPA_SAMPLEAPP:/vespa-sampleapp --publish 8080:8080 vespaengine/vespa

 ## Searching blog posts